Skip to main content

 Re-Evaluating Wellness Efficacy through a Biological Systems Lens

 The existing literature on wellness programs, including meta-analyses, points to modest or negligible effects on health outcomes and costs.
-From a perspective, this is unsurprising.
+From a systems biology perspective, this is unsurprising.
 These programs are a blunt instrument applied to a complex, adaptive system.

 A more sophisticated evaluation would require a different set of metrics, moving beyond BMI and cholesterol to assess the true state of an individual’s regulatory health.
 The table below proposes a more academically rigorous framework for evaluating the impact of a wellness program.